Some helpful Tips On Transitioning To A Vegan Diet Successfully.

 Veganism is a journey, it’s a lifestyle!
 Don’t overthink it, if you know it in your heart that this is what you want to do, then the hardest bit is done…the rest will follow!
 Simply do a bit of reading of what you can eat, what you should be eating more to get the right nutrients and etc…

-Each person, I’m sure, has his or her own, and it’s also worth saying that the road can take all sorts of twists and turns and unexpected detours.
+And it’s also worth saying that the road can take all sorts of twists and turns and unexpected detours.
 But as far as becoming vegan goes, I’m not sure it’s something you measure in days or meals; I think it’s a sense of conviction that emerges over time.
 And I think it’s probably the case that the pressures and deadlines we attach to change can actually get in the way of that process.
 So, I hope that these tips will help to make it all feel just a little more intuitive.
 And I wish the many folks who will dip their toes into the vegan waters this year–or perhaps plunge in right away–a fun, curious, fulfilling experience that is animated by deep compassion and feeling.